 - Once the apple and banana mixture becomes soft and fragrant, take it out of the oven and top evenly with the oat crumble topping.

-- Return the dish to the oven and bake for another 15-20 minutes, until the oats are slightly golden and crisp.
+- Return the dish to the oven and bake for another 15-20 minutes, or until the oats are slightly golden and crisp.

 - Let your apple crumble cool for 5-10 minutes before serving warm on its own or topped with vegan ice cream.